GTCG/PY4E-Capstone-Deathrow/README.md

 3)Howto:
 * Download all the files
 * Run "Deathrow.py".
-Make sure you select the correct version, beging Python 2.7 or 3.6
+Make sure you select the correct version: Python 2.7 or 3.6
 * Check deathrow.sqlite to verify if the data is actually in the database
 * Run gword.py.
 This program will create gword.js, in which the most common words are being stored.
 * Open gword.htm to see a word cloud.
 This cloud is based on the file gword.js
 * See the beauty of the word cloud :)

+Feel free to report bugs, fixes, or stuff to make the program better in general.